-- Shipment from the manufacturer consigned to the middleman - Payment from the middleman to the manufacturer - The middleman is shown as the shipper on the transportation documentation addressed to the importer - The middleman takes title and assumes risk of loss
+- · Shipment from the manufacturer consigned to the middleman - · Payment from the middleman to the manufacturer - The middleman is shown as the shipper on the transportation documentation addressed to the importer - The middleman takes title and assumes risk of loss

 In these three-party transactions is not unusual for title to pass from the manufacturer to the middleman and from the middleman to the importer simultaneously, so-called flash title.
 This factor may be viewed as an indication that the transaction between the manufacturer and the middleman was not a bona fide sale.
 The Headquarters Office addressed this issue in HQ 546253 (July 9, 1997), holding that even though title passes simultaneously, there may be a sale where the other factors support that conclusion.
-Recently, Customs has been taking a closer look at the title issue and denying first sale status where the middleman does not hold title and risk of loss for even a brief period.
+Recently, Customs has been taking a closer look at the title issue and denying first sale status where it is not clearly documented that the middleman holds title and risk of loss for even a brief period.
+See HQ H303114 (May 20, 2019).
 At a minimum, Customs will examine the documentation and the transaction flow with obsessive vigor.
 Where the middleman and the importer are related, the likelihood that first sale will be denied increases.
 See, HQ H273866 (April 5, 2017).